Preparing Emerging Child Well-Being Scholars for Leadership

 Doris Duke Fellowship transitions into the Child Well-Being Research Network

-- Tiffany Burkhardt, a Chapin Hall researcher whose work focuses on support programs that promote family and child well-being and prevent child maltreatment, is the evaluation director for the R2A Grants program.
+- Tiffany Burkhardt, a Chapin Hall researcher whose work focuses on programs that promote family and child well-being and prevent child maltreatment, is the evaluation director for the R2A Grants program.

 - The annual network analysis is led by Colleen Schlecht, a Chapin Hall researcher whose work focuses on vulnerable child and youth populations.

-- Deborah Daro, a senior research fellow at Chapin Hall, founded and led the Doris Duke Fellowships through all eight active cohorts.
+- Deborah Daro, a senior research fellow at Chapin Hall, founded and led the Doris Duke Fellowships through its eight active cohorts.
 Daro is one of the nation’s leading experts in child abuse prevention policy, and she continues to advise the project team as it transitions to new initiatives.